-The place is pretty close to mount Paektu, that is a sacred mountain in Korea in general, and close to what they say was the birthplace of Kim Jong-Il (the counterpart says he was born in a camp close to Khabarovsk, in what was back then the Soviet Union).
+The place is pretty close to Mount Paektu.
+It’s a sacred mountain in Korea in general, and it lies close to what they say was the birthplace of Kim Jong-Il.

-This was interesting for me of course, but more than that, I was interested on the flight from Pyongyang, this time around it wasn’t going to be a King Long bus.
+This was interesting for me of course.
+But more than that, I was interested in the flight from Pyongyang.
+This time around it wasn’t going to be a King Long bus!

-Aviation-wise my main goal was the Ilyushin Il-62 in which I had arrived from Beijing, but every new Airplane I could fly there was marvelous, and that Il-18 made me veeery happy.
+Aviation-wise my main goal was the Ilyushin Il-62 in which I had arrived from Beijing.
+But every new Airplane I could fly in there was marvellous, and that Il-18 made me veeery happy.

 Not everyone knows about Aviation and the good stuff in life, and there’s no problem with that.

 Politics didn’t matter at that moment.
 No one really screwed it with trick questions or a bad attitude, so the people at Air Koryo relaxed even more, and they even started cracking jokes.